GFDRR/CCDR-tools/Top-down/README.md

 ***>>> RUN ANALYSIS <<<***

-Once the run finishes, a map is shown and geospatial data are exported as .gpkg and .csv.
+Once the run finishes, results are exported as geospatial data (.gpkg) and table (.csv).

+By selecting

+- [X] Preview results

+A map will be generated at the end of the run, using a simple simbology.

 <img width=700 src="https://user-images.githubusercontent.com/44863827/156605538-85af4764-a2cb-4d0f-8046-a59fdcbed50b.png">

 The map can be zoomed and inspected with the pointer to show all the values in the table.

 <img width=500 src="https://user-images.githubusercontent.com/44863827/156605784-b80e4ba8-aafd-4316-b9f8-d3657230a1d4.png">

 EAI represents the aggregated absolute risk estimate:
  - Fatalities when considering impact over population